 Akasawa, Aburagi Birin, Mt.
 Ontake, and the Furusato Taikenkan can all be accessed by bus from Kiso Fukushima Station.

 ・Kiso Fukushima Station to Akasawa Bus

 ・Kiso Fukushima Station to Mt.
 Ontake, Aburagi Birin(For Aburagi Birin, get off at Hyakkandaki Iriguchi)

 ・Kiso Fukushima Station to Furusato Taikenkan, Kaida Kogen

 The entrance to Atera Keikoku is a 20-minute walk from Nojiri Station.
 During peak season (from late July to beginning of September), cars aren’t allowed into the ravine unless you have reservations at the Atera Keikoku Campgrounds.

-The entrance to Kakizore Keikoku is a 20-minute walk from Junikane Station.
-From there, Ushigadaki Falls is 50 minutes away on foot.
+Ushigadaki Falls and Kakizore Keikoku are 70 minutes away on foot (10 minutes by car) from Junikane Station.
 Parking is available nearby, about 15 minutes on foot from the falls.